 Direct observations of this polar jet stream began only a few decades ago thanks to the proliferation of meteorological satellites.
 It is therefore not so clear how global warming is affecting it.

 Today Osman and his team discovered how the average position and intensity of the jet stream over the North Atlantic have changed over the past 1250 years.
-They analyzed Greenland ice cores and found that the position of this current determines the storm tracks on the North Atlantic.
+They analyzed the Greenland ice cores and found that the position of this current determines the storm tracks on the North Atlantic.
 In turn, these determine Greenland's temperature and the amount of snow that falls there.
-In cascade, the consequences are then distributed throughout the planet.
+In cascade, the consequences are then distributed over the whole planet.

 The results of the study (you find here)